Vegan White Chocolate Cookies

 Instructions

-4. Add in the self-raising flour and stir until everything starts to come together.
-Then use your hands to form a dough.*
+Add in the self-raising flour and stir until everything starts to come together.
+Then use your hands to press it into a dough.*

-6. Divide the dough into 12 equal pieces and roll them into balls.
-Place the dough balls onto your baking tray and ever-so-slightly flatten them using your fingers, making sure there is at least 3-4 inches between them.
-The cookies will spread out in the oven so you don't want them to stick together!
+Divide the dough into 12 equal pieces and roll them into balls.
+Place the dough balls onto your baking tray and ever-so-slightly flatten them using your fingers, making sure there are at least 3-4 inches between them.
+The cookies will spread out quite a lot in the oven.

 Recipe Video